kariymam/kariymamurphy-astro/src/about.md

 ## Colophon

-Made with 11ty, <a href="https://randoma11y.com/apca">Random a11y</a>, PostCSS, & HyperUI.
+Made with 11ty, HyperUI, and Tailwind.
 Starter template crafted by <a href="https://www.chrissy.dev">Chris Collins</a>.
+Huge shoutout to all the 11ty contributers who provided a tutorials that broke me out of many many error messages.

 ### Typefaces